mkorangestripe/linux/linux-notes/networking.md

 Addresses (10.0.0.0 - 10.0.31.255) and (10.0.32.0 - 10.0.63.255)...
 ```

+* Subnetting ensures that traffic between hosts within a subnet stays in that subnet which minimizes congestion.

 Local communication on a private subnet
 1. Devices send ARP requests by IP address for MAC addresses on a local network.
 2. Devices reply with MAC address.